-I receive a lot of questions about LASIK and cataract surgery.
-It seems that many people confuse these two popular corrective procedures (e.g., people with cataracts often ask if they should have LASIK to help with their vision loss).
+Something we’ve picked up on since launching Better Vision Guide as a consumer resource is that it seems like many people confuse LASIK and cataract surgery (e.g., people with cataracts often ask if they should have LASIK to help with their vision loss).
 This is understandable, because LASIK and cataract surgery share some similarities.
 But the truth is, they are two different procedures that work in totally different ways to correct vision.
 To eliminate some of the confusion, I thought I’d spend this post comparing LASIK and cataract surgery.

 How Do They Differ?

 LASIK reshapes the outer layer of the eye (cornea) to change the way the eye focuses light on the retina.
 In contrast, cataract surgery is a treatment applied to the lens of the eye.
 The natural lens of the eye becomes cloudy for cataract patients.
 During surgery, the cloudy lens is removed and replaced with an artificial lens (intraocular lens) called an IOL.